 - Add lard, honey and egg to the bowl of a standing mixer.
 With whisk attachment at medium speed, cream together until light and fluffy, about 3-4 minutes.

-- Combine cassava flour, spices, remaining baking soda and salt.
+- Combine flour, spices, remaining baking soda and salt.

 - Pour batter into prepared baking dish.

 - Make the crumb topping.
-Combine ghee, maple sugar, cinnamon and cassava in a small bowl.
+Combine butter, sugar, cinnamon and flour in a small bowl.
 With your fingers, gently drop crumbs onto the surface of the cake batter, breaking up any bigger pieces as you go.

 - Sprinkle chopped pecans over the top of the cake, if using.